rain9190/llm-tsp-solver/README.md

 1. **A 7B general model, zero-shot, is unreliable**: valid tours occur less than half the time (~43–44%), regardless of instance size.
 It understands TSP but doesn't satisfy the output format/constraint without fine-tuning.
 2. **Task-specific fine-tuning beats raw scale**: the fine-tuned 1.5B (~100% feasibility) outperforms the 4.7×-larger zero-shot 7B.
 3. **Feasibility is capacity-bound at small scale**: the 0.5B does not produce valid tours at all for 14+ cities.
-Scaling to 1.5B resolves it (0% -> 97%).
+Scaling to 1.5B resolves it (0% to 97%).
 4. **Reward fine-tuning improves the results**: creates valid tours 100% of the time and improves the optimlaity gap from ~100-148% to 91.8% (26.18% improvement)

 ## Repository structure